lbaerga/pr-practice/README.md

-## Ms. B's Ideal Afternoon
+## Cindy's Ideal Afternoon

-The best way to relax after a long day is to play video games or watch Netflix.
+The best way to relax after a long day is to lay there and watch Youtube.

 The best ice cream is vanilla with Oreos in it.